AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## THE WAR WITH NO WINNERS
 A century ago, explorers found a new form of gemstone in the desolate Tenebris system.
+(Cont.)

 ## THE DECAY OF CENTRAL RULE
 When the war ended, entire star systems became isolated and without purpose.
+(Cont.)

 ## A STATIC PERMEATES ALL ELECTRONICS
 It's always there these days.
+(Cont.)

 ## REPUTATION IS THE NEW LAW
 Holos may be what you use to pay for your daily dose of moonshine, but the real currency is contracts.
+(Cont.)

 ## THE NEW GOLDS
-Plasma, fractal gems,
+In the vast expanse of space, deposits of valuable resources can be scarce.
+While holos and contracts are popular in deals and trades, the substances needed for survival and travel are far more valuable.
+Among these, *oxygen*, *ice*, *plasma*, and the extremely rare *fractal gems*stand out as the most essential resources.
+(Cont.)